-Genius Camper Organization Hacks from a Pro!
+Genius Camper Organization Accessories and Ideas from a Pro!

 Luckily for me (and you now!)
-I happened to meet Barb through the Instagram, and have since learned so much from her!
+I happened to meet Barb through Instagram, and have since learned so much from her!

 RV Bathroom Organization Ideas

 While it's hard to make a blanket statement about organization, since each RV layout is different, there are a couple of ways to really make use of the space you have!